jscanzoni/xmCockpit/README.md

 ```

 ## Cloning Instructions:
-* If you choose to clone this project and want to modify the bookmarklet,
+If you choose to clone this project and want to modify the bookmarklet,
-  1. modify the following javascript and
+1. Modify the following javascript
-  1. enter it into this Bookmarklet Maker :https://caiorss.github.io/bookmarklet-maker/
+1. Enter it into this [Bookmarklet Maker](https://caiorss.github.io/bookmarklet-maker/)

 ```javascript
 window.open('https://scnz.co/xmCockpit/','targetWindow',
 `toolbar=no,